-Fish Lake is clearly signed between Nordegg and Goldeye on the south side of David Thompson Highway (Hwy 11) in Bighorn Backcountry, Alberta, Canada.
+Fish Lake rests between Nordegg and Goldeye along David Thompson Highway in Bighorn Backcountry, Alberta.

 Fish Lake and Shunda Lake are the same lake.
 Local folk assume this is intuitively obvious.
 It is not.
 The Bighorn Backcountry, Nordegg Area Map shows them as two separate lakes.
 This appears to be incorrect.
 Time can be wasted trying to find something not there.